arthur-chakwizira/resex-tools/README.md

 Code for analysis of ResEx data.
-Run "resex_pipeline_build_xps" to get started.
+Run "resex_pipeline" to get started.